SeiwonPark/airquality/README.md

 <br/>

 ## 2. Objective
-* Collecting data from various places by sensing air quality to visualize, analyze and predict
+* Collecting data from various places by sensing air quality to visualize, analyze and predict future data
 * **First**, practice by building platform using ThingSpeak
 * **Second**, linking IoT Device with ThingSpeak and practice
 * **Third**, configuration Web Application to approach from mobile